hubertli1991/Picturegram/README.md

   return topSeven;
 };
 ````
 The idea is to rank all the matched objects based on length and then pick out and order the seven shortest objects.
 The shorter the object the greater the match percentage.
 I am also giving preference to users over hashtags.
-However long hashtags are, I score it by doubling the length.
+I do this by doubling the length of hashtags.
 This way, users will usually show up earlier in the search index.

 ### Arrow Key Navigation